bodo-ai/Bodo/README.md

 ## Key Features

+- Drop-in Pandas replacement with automatic optimization & parallelization, vectorized execution, and out-of-core processing (DataFrames).
+- Intuitive APIs for simiplifying and scaling AI workloads (DataFrames).
-- Automatic optimization & parallelization of Python programs using Pandas and NumPy.
+- Automatic optimization & parallelization of Python programs using Pandas and NumPy (JIT).
+- High performance SQL Engine that is natively integrated into Python (BodoSQL).
-- Linear scalability from laptops to large-scale clusters and supercomputers.
+- Linear scalability from laptops to large-scale clusters and supercomputers (DataFrames, BodoSQL, and JIT).
-- Advanced scalable I/O support for Iceberg, Snowflake, Parquet, CSV, and JSON with automatic filter pushdown and column pruning for optimized data access.
+- Advanced scalable I/O support for Iceberg, Snowflake, Parquet, CSV, and JSON with automatic filter pushdown and column pruning for optimized data access (DataFrames, BodoSQL, and JIT).
-- High performance SQL Engine that is natively integrated into Python.

 See Bodo documentation to learn more: https://docs.bodo.ai/